Port of Spain: History

 From the small cluster of buildings at the foot of the Laventille Hills, eleven streets were laid out west to the area bounded by the St. Ann's River, thus establishing the grid pattern which has survived in downtown Port of Spain to the present day.
 Along the sea shore was the Plaza de la Marina (Marine Square), a parade ground.
 By 1786, the town had a population of about 3,000.

 Realising that the St. Ann's River, prone to flooding, was impeding the expansion of the town, Chacón had its course diverted in 1787 so that it ran to the east of the city, along the foot of the Laventille Hills.
-(During the rainy season the river still had a tendency to overflow its banks, flooding parts of the city; over the decades its channel would be widened and paved.
-During the dry season the water level drops to a trickle; hence its nickname, the East Dry River.)
 Port of Spain was now able to continue spreading northwards and westwards, encroaching on the surrounding sugar-cane plantations.

 In 1797, Trinidad was invaded by a British force under General Sir Ralph Abercromby.
 The British landed west of Port of Spain, at what is still called Invaders Bay, and marched towards the town.
 Realising his military resources were inadequate to defend the colony and wishing to avoid unnecessary destruction, Governor Chacón capitulated and was able to negotiate generous terms with Abercromby.
-Port of Spain remained the capital; the new British colonial government renamed most of the streets after British royalty or military figures, but allowed Chacón Street (which followed the old course of the St. Ann's River) to retain its name, in tribute to the former governor.

 In 1803, Port of Spain began growing southwards, with the reclamation of the foreshore mudflats, using fill from the Laventille Hills.
-This began with the area immediately east of the diverted St. Ann's River; the district is still called Sea Lots today.
-Gradually the landfill crept west and the area south of Plaza del Marina became solid land.
+In 1808, Port-of-Spain was destroyed by fire.
+At that time, it was a sprawling town of wood and shingle that had grown tremendously during the previous twenty-five years.
+As a result of this disaster the Government brought in legislation regarding building regulations, and the new government buildings were built of brick.

 Further major reclamation efforts took place in the 1840s, the 1870s, and in 1906.
-In 1935 the Deep Water Harbour Scheme dredged the offshore area along Port of Spain's western neighbourhoods, and the dredged material was used to fill in the area south of Woodbrook.
+In 1935, the Deep Water Harbour Scheme dredged the offshore area along Port of Spain's western neighbourhoods.
 Wrightson Road, linking downtown Port of Spain to its western suburbs, was constructed at the same time.
-These reclaimed lands were originally called Docksite, and were home to US forces during World War II; later a number of government buildings were constructed here.
+These reclaimed lands were originally called Docksite, and were home to US forces during World War II.